LukeChannings/gesha/README.markdown

 Gesha is a PID app for your espresso machine that uses a [MAX31855](https://www.adafruit.com/product/3328) and a solid-state relay to monitor and control the temperature of your boiler.

-> My specific use case is with a Rancilio Silvia, modified roughly according to [this excellent project](https://github.com/brycesub/silvia-pi), but Gesha will work with any espresso machine with similar modifications.

 ## Features

 - [x] Fat binary with zero dependencies